peteroupc/CBOR/docs/PeterO.ExtendedRational.md

 <b>Return Value:</b>

-Less than 0 if this value is less than, 0 if equal to, or greater than 0 f greater than the other value.
+Less than 0 if this value is less than, 0 if equal to, or greater than 0 if greater than the other value.

 ### Create